The 'Where You Reside' Exclusion in Homeowner Policies

 Courts That Found Coverage for the Policyholder

 Durkheimer v.
-Safeco (D. Or.
+Safeco Ins.
+Co. of Illinois, No. 3:24-cv-1333-SB (D. Or.
 2025):The Durkheimers owned homes in Portland, on the Oregon coast, and in Carmel, California, all insured by Safeco.
 During the January 2024 freeze, their Portland home suffered hundreds of thousands of dollars in water damage from burst pipes.
 Safeco raised an affirmative defense that the Durkheimers did not “reside” at the Portland home.
-On February 12, 2025, Magistrate Judge Stacie Beckerman recommended striking Safeco’s affirmative defense, finding the “residence premises” language was intended to identify the property, not to create a coverage condition.
-On April 1, 2025, Judge Michael Simon adopted the recommendation and struck the defense as insufficient as a matter of law.
+On February 14, 2025, Magistrate Judge Stacie Beckerman issued Findings and Recommendation concluding that the “residence premises” definition was ambiguous and that under Oregon law a homeowner is entitled to specific and unequivocal notice in the policy that coverage will be forfeited if the insured does not reside at the home.
+On April 1, 2025, District Judge Michael H. Simon adopted the Findings and Recommendation and granted the motion to strike, agreeing the policy was ambiguous and did not put the Durkheimers on notice that coverage would be forfeited if they did not reside at the property.

 Shank v.
 Safeco Insurance Co. of America, No. 2:15-cv-09033 (S.D.
 W. Va.
 2016):A married couple owned their primary home and inherited a second home from a relative.
 They used the second home weekly — cooking, watching TV, using the workshop, collecting mail.
 A fire destroyed it.
 Safeco denied the claim based on the “residence premises” definition.
 The court ruled that Safeco’s “residence premises” provision was more restrictive than permittedunder West Virginia law.
 West Virginia requires fire policies to conform to the Standard Fire Policy, which only suspends coverage when a building has been “vacant or unoccupied beyond a period of sixty consecutive days.”
 Requiring “residence” imposed a stricter standard, and the court held Safeco breached the policy.